 - Images and film taken of public and participants may be used for up to ten years for marketing and publicity purposes by CFT.
 After this point it will either be deleted, or if deemed to be of historical and public interest, added to our archive.

-- We will deactivate your account if there has been no purchase/donation/or a membership with an expiry date in the last 10 years and will delete any Special Category Data.
+- We will deactivate your account if there has been no purchase/donation/or a membership with an expiry date in the last 10 years and you have not interacted with our communications - we will delete any Special Category Data.